larisa-msoto/micm_IntroToR/README.md

 - Exploring data frames
 - Hands-on: basic data manipulation

-### 4. Advanced data manipulation
+### 4. Control structures and functions

-The fourth module participants will (1) familiarize with the dplyr syntax; (2) create pipes with the operator `%>%`; (3) perform operations on data frames using dplyr and tidyr functions; and (4) implement functions from external packages by reading their documentation in R
+This module covers some more advanced programming concepts.
+After this section participants will (1) understand the concept of environments in R; (2) beb able to create new funcitons; (3) implement a conditional statement; and (2) implement a loop to iterate over a list of files.

 **Module content:**

-- Handling data frames with dplyr and tidyr
+- Creating your own function
-- Other useful packages
+- `if` Statement
-- Hands-on: advanced data manipulation
+- `for` loop

 ### 5. Generating visual outputs